ksu-hmi/Anatomy-Game/project roadmap.md

 5. Complete 10 questions on the digestive system.
 (Yasmin) - DONE.
 6. Complete 10 questions on the endocrine system.
 (Yasmin) -
 7. Complete 10 questions on the immune system.
 (Yasmin) -
-8. Complete 10 questions on the lympahtic system.
+8. Complete 10 questions on the lymphatic system.
 (Rachel)  -
 9. Complete 10 questions on the nervous system.
 (Yasmin) -
 10. Complete 10 questions on the muscular system.
 (Rachel) -
 11. Complete 10 questions on the reproductive system.
 (Yasmin) -